Action needed to improve Ireland’s low breastfeeding rates

 Aisling’s other key tip: “Take Advice.
 It’s not rocket science, but it is a new skill and lactation consultants are amazing teachers!
 If you can access one in hospital all the better.
 If not, get to your local breastfeeding support group ASAP.”

-Mum of two Ranae Von Meding (@ranaevonmeding) agrees that support from those around you is key.
+Mum Ranae Von Meding agreed that support from those around you is key.

 “Breastfeeding our girls hasn’t always been straightforward.
-In fact at times it’s been the hardest thing in the world to do.
-Everything that could go wrong for us the first time around, did go wrong.
-Literally everything.
+In fact, at times, it’s been the hardest thing in the world to do.
+Everything that could go wrong for us the first time around, did go wrong.”

 Ranae is Mum to two daughters, both of whom have been breastfed